lara-martin/Principles-of-AI/homeworks/project/lit-review.md

 =============================================================

 For this milestone, you should read papers that are related to your project and finish cleaning data and setting up a baseline.
 In particular you should:
-* Make progress on the suggested next steps that the class staff and your classmates left for you on your project proposal.
+* Make progress on the suggested next steps that the class staff left for you on your project proposal.
 * Read at least 3 papers related to your proposed project.
 (See the Lit Review section)
 * Finish collecting any datasets that you need and make sure they are in a format that you can work with.
 * Outline a more definite plan on the types of methods you want to use.
 What will your system look like?